 Once you have their attention, it’s important to be prepared.
 If it’s easier for you to remember questions by writing them out, put them down on a Post-it and bring it with you.
 Start with something simple, such as, “Have you thought about our financial situation in terms of college?”
 Getting an idea of how much preparing they have done can give you an idea of how much preparing you still need to do.

 Your parents/guardians may tell you that they have set aside money in a college savings fund.
 If so, it’s perfectly okay to ask how much they have saved.
 You can compare this amount to the cost of tuition.
-For information about BGSU tuition and fees, click here.
+Learn more about BGSU tuition and fees.

 You might be unsure about whether or not your parents have started a college savings fund.
 If so, your next question may sound something like, “Have you thought about how I am going to pay for college?”
 This is an important question to ask because it can result in a variety of answers.
 Maybe they’ve saved enough to pay for all of your college costs, or maybe they’ve saved for a portion and are planning on having you cover the rest.
 Or you may be financially independent and planning on paying for college yourself.
 In any case, you’ll want to ask them about taking out loans as well.